At a Glance

 ✨Tip Number 2

-Network with current or former Functional Assessors to gain insights into their experiences.
-This can provide you with valuable information about the role and may even lead to referrals or recommendations.
+Network with current or former Functional Assessors to gain insights into their day-to-day experiences.
+This can provide you with valuable information that you can use to tailor your approach and demonstrate your understanding of the role in conversations with recruiters.

 ✨Tip Number 3